anshulBharath/electron-app-template/README.md

 * [Create Executables](#create-executables)

 ## General info
 This project is meant to provide developers with an easy way to get setup with electron react apps.
 There are a lot of mixed resources out there for developing electron react apps.
 There are even npm libaries that create this exact template for you (npm create-electron-react).
 I found that this is is straight forward and leaves out many of the extras.
+The instruction assumes you have git setup on your machine, follow [these](https://www.educba.com/install-github/) instructions to get setup with git and GitHub Desktop.

 ## Technologies
 Project is created with: